 TL;DR: We have found that the financial profile of climate software companies looks different than traditional B2B SaaS.
 Consuming capital and burning cash to force unnatural market movement rarely works in the long run and often leads to non-durable ARR with high churn risk.
 We advise entrepreneurs to prioritize establishing an operating model and cost structure aligned to the nuances of climate software.
 Remember, the goal is to build a massively profitable, climate software free cash flow machine, not to simply accumulate unprofitable topline revenue.
 At Energize, a pathway to free cash flow is king, queen and the entire royal court.

-Stay tuned for our next Way to Win in Climate Software: #9 "You Never Get Fired for Buying IBM."
+Next up?
+Ways to Win in Climate Software: #9 "You Never Get Fired for Buying IBM"

 This article represents the views of the author and is provided for informational purposes only.
 It is not intended to be, and should not be construed as, an offer, solicitation or recommendation with respect to any transaction and should not be treated as legal advice, investment advice or tax advice.
 Readers should not rely upon this information as a substitute for obtaining specific legal or tax advice from their own professional legal or tax advisors.
 References to specific securities and their issuers are for illustrative purposes only and are not intended and should not be interpreted as recommendations to purchase or sell such securities.
 Information is subject to change based on market or other conditions.